kenahoo/RHadoop-Wiki/Home.md

 RHadoop is a collection of three R packages that allow users to manage and analyze data with Hadoop.
-The packages have been implemented and tested in Cloudera's distribution of Hadoop (CDH3) with R 2.13.0.
+The packages have been implemented and tested in Cloudera's distribution of Hadoop <a href="http://www.cloudera.com/hadoop/">(CDH3)</a>.  and R 2.13.0.
+THe packages have also been tested with <a href="http://www.revolutionanalytics.com/downloads/">Revolution R 4.3 and 5.0</a>

 RHadoop consists of the following packages:

 <font size=4><b>[[rmr]] </b></font> - functions providing Hadoop MapReduce functionality in R <br>
 <font size=4><b>[[rhdfs]] </b></font> - functions providing file management of the HDFS from within R <br>
 <font size=4><b>[[rhbase]] </b></font> - functions providing database management for the HBase distributed database from within R <br> <br>

-The RHadoop packages have been tested with <a href="http://www.revolutionanalytics.com/downloads/">Revolution R 4.3</a> and <a href="http://www.cloudera.com/hadoop/">Cloudera CDH3</a>.
-In particular `rmr` needs a backport of a feature called "streaming combiners" that is present in CDH3 to support combiners.

 <h2>More information about RHadoop</h2>